 The Radar Entomology Web Site (or TREWS) was founded in 1996, during the pioneering growth phase of the World Wide Web.
 It aimed to provide some basic information about radar entomology for both researchers and potential researchers in the field and the general public.
 It developed a comprehensive coverage, including historical material and a basic account of insect migration, and attracted a considerable number of visitors – plus a review in the journal Science!

-As other sources of information about insects became available on the internet, e.g. though Wikipedia, visiting waned and the time required to maintain the full site could no longer be justified.
+As other sources of information about insects became available on the internet, e.g., Wikipedia, visiting waned and the time required to maintain the full site could no longer be justified.
 From the mid-2000s TREWS was reduced to a basic resource for researchers, featuring particularly a comprehensive bibliography of every scientific publication dealing with radar observations of insects.
 It disappeared from the internet for about a year following the sudden withdrawal of the previous hosting arrangements, reappearing in October 2016 with a new URL <radarentomology.com.au> and fully independent status.
 The previous very 1990s style was lost in the transition, though a few elements remain.